mikeizbicki/cmc-csci040/hw_06/README.md

 1. can access your twitter clone from other computers (see for example https://stackoverflow.com/questions/7023052/configure-flask-dev-server-to-be-visible-across-the-network)

+1. populate your twitter clone with at least 10 user accounts, each with 10 random messages

+You can get 10pts of extra credit if you:

 1. can delete individual messages

 1. can edit messages after they've been created